-This module develops a student's understanding, and competencies regarding academic conventions such as academic reading, writing, listening and oral presentation skills for academic purposes.
-Students are required to produce a referenced and researched essay written in formal academic style within the context of their university studies.
+NQF level: 5 Credits: 16 Module assessment: CA (60%) Examination (40%) - 1x3 hours paper researched essay written in formal academic style within the context of their university studies.
 Students are also required to do oral presentations based on their essays.
 The reading component of the course deals with academic level texts.
 This involves students in a detailed critical analysis of such texts.
 The main aim is therefore, to develop academic literacy in English.